Mantton/StockMarketApp/README.md

 # StockMarketApp

-Building y stock market app and stuff i need
+Trying to build a stock market app
+Learning a lot about python along the way
+Really happy I left Java LOL